 - customs warehousing

 - temporary storage

 This will mean that you can get your authorisation quickly.
-In some cases, HMRC will ask you to give a guarantee when you apply, for example where your previous compliance history or the background of your employees shows that there’s a risk that you might not pay duties due.
+In some cases, HMRC will ask you to give a guarantee when you apply, for example, where your previous compliance history or the background of your employees shows that there’s a risk that you cannot not pay duties due.

 Authorised economic operator status

-To apply for UK authorised economic operator status you must meet a range of criteria such as an appropriate record of compliance with customs legislation.
-HMRC does rigorous checks on the information you give and this is verified through a site visit.
+To apply for UK authorised economic operator status you must meet a criteria including an appropriate record of compliance with customs legislation.
+HMRC checks the information you give and verifies this through a site visit.

-If you’ve not applied yet, you may not get the status approved before we leave the EU.
 Only businesses that are heavily involved in importing and exporting are likely to benefit.
-Most businesses will find that the straightforward registration for transitional simplified procedures is their best option for preparing for no deal.
+Most businesses will find that the registration for transitional simplified procedures is the best option for preparing for a no-deal Brexit.